Red Hen Publications

 Which left us all wondering whether Voldemort only chose to surface once Dumbledore was safely occupied at Hogwarts, rather than in some more potentially dangerous position somewhere in the Ministry

 Unfortunately, much of this reasoning had to be abandoned in the wake of additional new information also given us in OotP, which made it clear that Minerva McGonagall was hired at Hogwarts, for the spring term which began in January of 1957, taking what had been Albus Dumbledore’s original position.
-In the middle of an academic year.
+In the middle of an academic year, no less.
 This hiring would have taken place at least a full year before Lupin and the rest of his contemporaries were born.
 The dates on the Potter’s tombstone in DHs also eliminated this line of reasoning.
 Even the oldest of the Marauder cohort at Hogwarts would have been born no earlier than the autumn of 1959.

 That Minerva was hired in the middle of an Academic year suggested that there had been an unscheduled turnover in the senior Staff during the previous school Term.
-It does not seem likely that Professor McGonagall was originally hired to teach any subject other than Transfiguration, and we already know that Albus Dumbledore had been serving as the Transfigurations master in the school some ten years earlier.
+It does not seem likely that Professor McGonagall was originally hired to teach any subject other than Transfiguration, and we already know that Albus Dumbledore had been serving as the Transfigurations master in the school a dozen years earlier.
 Ergo; one automatically assumes that Minerva was hired to fill Albus’s former position which had fallen vacant.

 This presented a strong inference that Albus Dumbledore had succeeded Armando Dippett as Headmaster at this point in time, 1956–7.
 This supposition was tentatively confirmed by the glimpse we got in HBP which shows Dumbledore newly installed as Headmaster with the snow falling outside the windows.